Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Are prices still rising or cooling in Abidjan as of 2026?

-As of early 2026, house prices in Abidjan are still rising in prime villa zones like Cocody and Riviera where secure-title supply is limited, while prices in non-prime segments are flatter with more room for negotiation on condition, access, and paperwork.
+As of early 2026, house prices in Abidjan are still rising overall, but the pace is very uneven: prime villa zones in Cocody and Riviera continue to edge up, while prices in less established communes are flatter and more negotiable.

 Finally, please note that we have covered property price trends and forecasts for Abidjan here.